VamaroDG/OutSystems/Blockbuster/README.md

 # BlockBuster

-A small project I had to develop over the course of 3 weeks.
+A small project I had to develop over the course of 2 months.

 The objective was to analyze with the customer how the whole system would be built, the requirements and business logic.